radapdal/process/webdevelopmentworkflow.md

 Bugs are issues that are found in Production.
 They are either tasks or stories.

-These are tested using either UX Criteria or Acceptance Criteria or both, whichever is necessary.
+These are tested using either UX Criteria or Acceptance Criteria or both, whichever is applicable.

 Ex.
 Fix product add to cart button not showing in mobile